-1.1.
-Human being

-- A. As the Bible testifies, the first human being was a man, Adam.
+- 1.1.
+From human being to family - A. As the Bible testifies, the first human being was a man, called Adam.
 Adam is begotten by nature, and therefore is different from it, a spiritual animal, a spirit-body.
-That his duality is one-sided, a disharmony suggesting the existence of another, dual type of human being, a body-spirit, a woman. - B. As the Bible testifies, the first woman was Eve.
+That his duality is one-sided, a disharmony suggesting the existence of another dual type of human being, a body-spirit, a woman. - B. As the Bible testifies, the first woman was Eve.
 Separately, Adam and Eve are abstract, but they are begotten for each other, feel attraction and meet, thus creating a natural unity, a family. - C. The family is the union of two dually equal partners, in which each side finds its dual self in the other side, becomes self-affirmed by that unity, self-conscious and real.
 The family is the initial human reality, the embodiment of spirit, the foundation of life.

 1.2.
-Family
+From family to home

-- A. Partners of the family are engaged in private intercourse, a corporal, material embodiment of life, the life proper. - B. The family struggles for existence and acquires home; there appear children.
+- A. Partners of the family are engaged in private intercourse, a corporal, material embodiment of life, the life proper. - B. The family struggles for existence and acquires a dwelling; there appear children.
 The children begotten and raised leave the family that eventually disintegrates.
-The children make their own families that give rise to new children and new families, and a family to occupy the original home thus reviving the original family as a home-family.
-Via that social intercourse, the home-family acquires a social, moral authority a spiritual embodiment of life. - C. The private and social intercourse correspond to each other, complement and presuppose each other, thus merging with each other; their unity is the home characterized by its social status, the quality of life.
-The home produces children and supplies them to the market of fiances and fiancees.
-Comments:
+The children make their own families that give rise to new children and new families, and a family to occupy the original dwelling thus reviving the original family as a dwelling-family, an element of human society engaged in social intercourse. - C. The private and social intercourse correspond to each other, complement and presuppose each other, thus merging with each other and turning the dwelling-family into a home; the home has a social, moral authority and is characterized by its social status, the spiritual embodiment, the quality of life.
+The home produces children supplying them to the market of fiances and fiancees.